picamator/CacheManager/README.md

 CacheManager is an application providing wrapper over 3-rd party cache libraries optimizing for saving RESTful API's or SQL search results.

-The general approach to save search response building cache key as a hash of search query.
+The general approach to save search response is based on building cache key as a hash of search query.
-But that approach is not working for two slightly different queries.
+But that approach is not working well for two slightly different queries.
 Moreover it's failed to combine data from cache and server.
-Therefore CacheManager solves those problems for special cases such as searching by id or ids.
+CacheManager solves those problems for special cases like searching entities by it's ids.

 Cache libraries
 ---------------
-CacheManager does not have any default cache library neither own one.
-Instead CacheManager asks objects that are implemented [PSR-6](http://www.php-fig.org/psr/psr-6/).
-Having that with [Symfony DI](https://github.com/symfony/dependency-injection) and
+CacheManager does not implement any default cache library neither own one.
+Instead CacheManager asks objects to implement [PSR-6](http://www.php-fig.org/psr/psr-6/).
-[PSR-6 Adapters](https://github.com/php-cache?utf8=%E2%9C%93&query=adapter) it's possible to use any cache library without limitation.
+Having that with [Symfony DI](https://github.com/symfony/dependency-injection) and [PSR-6 Adapters](https://github.com/php-cache?utf8=%E2%9C%93&query=adapter) it makes possible to use any cache library without limitation.

 Requirements
 ------------